Simple $\phi\Lambda$ CDM dynamics: Phase portraits of CDM and CDM model comparison

+The $\Lambda$CDM model has the following transitions from a radiation domination epoch to a matter domination epoch to a dark energy/cosmological constant domination epoch.

-Note that we have also the same transition for the matter-kinetic-scalar plane, and for all exponential scalar potentials, \( \lambda = \{-10, -1, 0, 1, 10\} \), we have : \begin{itemize} \item transition from a \textit{dominant scalar kinetic energy density ratio} epoch, towards a \textit{dominant matter energy density ratio} epoch., in the matter-kinetic-scalar plane $(x \to m)$. \end{itemize} Note that we have also the same transition for the matter-potential-scalar plane, and for all exponential scalar potentials, \( \lambda = \{-10, -1, 0, 1, 10\} \), we have : \begin{itemize} \item transition from a \textit{dominant radiation energy density ratio} epoch, towards a \textit{dominant scalar potential energy density ratio} epoch, in the matter-potential-scalar plane $(r \to y\ \text{ or } \Lambda)$. \end{itemize} In particular for the case \( \lambda = -10 \), for the matter-potential-scalar plane, we get: \begin{itemize} \item transition from a \textit{dominant radiation energy density ratio} epoch and a \textit{low dominant matter energy density ratio and high dominant radiation energy density ratio} epoch, towards a \textit{dominant scalar potential energy density ratio} epoch, in the matter-potential-scalar plane $(m,r \to y\ \text{ or } \Lambda)$. \end{itemize} Note that in the we have also the same transition for the kinetic-potential-scalar plane, and for constant and low decreasing/increasing exponential scalar potential, \( \lambda = \{-1, 0, 1\} \), we have : \begin{itemize} \item transition from a \textit{dominant scalar kinetic energy density ratio} epoch towards a \textit{dominant potential scalar energy density ratio} epoch, in the kinetic-potential-scalar plane $(x \to y\ \text{ or } \Lambda)$. \end{itemize} Note that in the we have also the same transition for the kinetic-potential-scalar plane, and for high decreasing exponential scalar potential, \( \lambda = \pm 10 \), we have : \begin{itemize} \item transition from a \textit{negatively dominant scalar kinetic energy density ratio} epoch towards a \textit{positively dominant potential kinetic energy density ratio} epoch, in the kinetic-potential-scalar plane $(x \to x)$. \end{itemize}
+The $\phi\Lambda$CDM model has, for any scalar field, assuming any scalar potential, the model has the the following transitions: \begin{itemize} \item transition from a \textit{dominant radiation energy density ratio} epoch, towards a \textit{dominant cosmological constant energy density ratio} epoch. \item transition from a \textit{dominant radiation energy density ratio} epoch, or a \textit{dominant matter energy density ratio} epoch, towards a \textit{dominant cosmological constant energy density ratio} epoch. \item transition from a \textit{dominant radiation energy density ratio} epoch, or a \textit{low scalar kinetic term energy density ratio} epoch, towards a \textit{dominant cosmological constant energy density ratio} epoch. \end{itemize} We find that the $\phi\Lambda$CDM model has a richer phenomenology than the standard $\Lambda$CDM model.